2025 Admissions guide

 English proficiency requirements

-See the higher standard requirements for Veterinary Science
+See the higher standard requirements for Veterinary Science.

 To be admitted to the veterinary course, students who have not received secondary schooling taught and assessed solely in English in recognised countries* for at least 2 years must pass additional English proficiency tests, to meet the standards of the Australasian Veterinary Boards Council.